seulnan/FEmentoring/README.md

 ## For the Future
 If you can help us with these.
 Please don't hesitate to open a [pull request](https://github.com/saadpasta/developerFolio/pulls).

-- Connect with LinkedIn to get Summary, Skills, Education and Experience
+- Connect with LinkedIn to get Summary, Skills, menteeInfo and Experience

 - Move to Gatsby